10/31/2024

 speaker

-Good.
-Thank you.
+Good, thank you.
 All from me.

 speaker

-Juha Varelius
+Juha Varalius

 CEO